 As an expert sommelier and brewer, I can shed some light on the question of whether dextrose is the same as high-fructose corn syrup (HFCS).
 While both dextrose and HFCS are sweetening agents, they are not the same thing.

 Dextrose, also known as glucose, is a simple sugar that is chemically identical to what our bodies produce and use for energy.
-It is easily fermentable, making it a popular choice in the industry.
-When is added to a solution containing dextrose, it readily consumes the sugar and produces as a byproduct.
-This fermentation process is essential in the production of and other alcoholic beverages.
+It is easily fermentable, making it a popular choice in the brewing industry.
+When yeast is added to a solution containing dextrose, it readily consumes the sugar and produces alcohol as a byproduct.
+This fermentation process is essential in the production of beer and other alcoholic beverages.

 On the other hand, high-fructose corn syrup is a sweetening agent derived from corn starch.
 It undergoes a complex chemical process to convert some of the glucose in corn syrup into fructose, resulting in a mixture that is roughly half fructose and half glucose.
 HFCS is commonly used in the food industry as a sweetener, particularly in baked goods like bread and buns.